 Essentially, intelligent design is a variant of creationism, i.e. of the view that the Universe and the human were created by God.
-The difference is that the intelligent design does not name this “intelligent force” and is considered as a scientific theory, although it contradicts science.
+The difference is that intelligent design does not name this “intelligent force” and is considered as a scientific theory, although it contradicts science.

 “Intelligent design says that human life has a purpose, that we have a reason to be here,” says Jessica Tracy, who led the study at the University of British Columbia.

-The study argues that many people tend to prefer the intelligent design because of a mental defense mechanism against the fear of death.
+The study argues that many people tend to prefer intelligent design because of a mental defense mechanism against the fear of death.

 For the purpose of the experiment, more than 1,600 volunteers were asked to think and write either about their death or about an unrelated issue such as a visit to the dentist.

-The analysis of responses showed that the fear of death drove people closer to the intelligent design theory and further away from the theory of evolution.
+The analysis of their responses showed that the fear of death drove people closer to the intelligent design theory and further away from the theory of evolution.